brycewray/hugo-site/content/posts/2020/04/different-modes-different-code.md

 When I last left Hugo, this past October, it was still using the [Black Friday](https://github.com/russross/blackfriday) parser, as had been the case since I started this site with Hugo in September, 2018.
 [More recently](https://gohugo.io/news/0.60.0-relnotes/), Hugo has changed over to the [goldmark](https://github.com/yuin/goldmark) parser.

-While checking out differences between goldmark and Eleventy's [Markdown-it](https://github.com/markdown-it/markdown-it) parser in properly handling the post-Hugo/post-Gatsby posts I was copying to the other two repos---as well as seeing what few differences there were between Black Friday and goldmark---I learned there was a problem with how I've recently been adding footnotes in my content.
+While checking out differences between goldmark and Eleventy's [Markdown-it](https://github.com/markdown-it/markdown-it) parser in properly handling the post-Hugo/post-Gatsby posts I was copying to the other two repos --- as well as seeing what few differences there were between Black Friday and goldmark --- I learned there was a problem with how I've recently been adding footnotes in my content.
 It worked fine in Markdown-it but not in goldmark or, for that matter, the [Remark](https://github.com/remarkjs/remark) parser used in my Gatsby repo.

 What I'd been doing recently was so-called *inline* footnoting, like this: